shahjay3/Logistic-Regression-Page/index.md

 We thought that it would be fun to use two classificaiton algorithms applied ot twitter sentiment.

+### Environment:

+In this project we used Spark 1.6.0 provided to us by the DSBA cluster at UNCC.
+Thus, we coded our algorithms in Python version 2.7.

 ### ALGORITHMS FOR THE PROJECT

 We use two algorithms to classify tweets into one of two sentiment classes: postive sentiment, which is characterized by a lexicon that consists of only positve words, and negative sentiment, which consists of commonly used negative words.